 How Does an Aquarium Water Pump Work?

 Now that you’ve found a good starting point for what to look for in a water pump, it’s a good idea to understand just how your water pump works.
 Exactly how your water pump functions depend on the type of pump you have.

 Generally speaking, all water pumps have the main function of getting water in and out of the tank’s filtration system.
-This can be done magnetically, with air force, with propellers, or with the use of rollers.
+This can be done magnetically, with the air force, with propellers, or with the use of rollers.